Menu

 • Participation is open to any individual regardless of their membership status in the Professional Photographers of Sacramento Valley (PPSV).

-• Entrants must be a current paid PPSV member to receive PPSV merits or any awards.
-Entrants who are not members of PPSV will be limited to receiving a score and critique.
+• Entrants must be current paid PPSV members to receive PPSV merits or awards.
+Those who are not members will be limited to receiving a score and critique.

 • Entrants must have captured and created the original image(s) in all categories in Section 2, except in the Artist Category.

-• The entrant's name or business logo shall not appear anywhere in or on the face of any entry.
+• The entrant's name shall not appear anywhere in or on the face of any entry.

-• A maximum of six (6) entries may be submitted per entrant, with no more than four (4) allowed in a single category, per event, with the exception for PPSV Professional members who judge in a competition.
-They are prohibited from entering any image in the specific competition in which they are judging, but are allowed to submit up to an additional six images in the calendar year in which they participated in judging.
+• A maximum of six (6) entries may be submitted per entrant, with no more than four (4) allowed in a single category, per event, except PPSV Professional members who judge in a competition.
+They are prohibited from entering any image in the specific competition in which they are judging but are allowed to submit up to an additional six images in the calendar year in which they participated in judging.

 • Entries made under the supervision of an instructor or as a class assignment or in connection with a seminar or workshop, or as part of any other teaching or instructional setting will not be eligible.